QiZhang-Neves/Microgrid_simple/README.md

 ## Step 2: Create the Conda Environment

-1. Open a terminal (or Anaconda Prompt on Windows).
+1. Navigate to the folder containing the `environment.yml` file.
-2. Navigate to the folder containing the `environment.yml` file.
+2. Run the following command to create the environment:
-3. Run the following command to create the environment: 'conda env create -f environment.yml'
+   `conda env create -f environment.yml`

 ---